TaiZDTaiwan/Swart/README.md

 # Swart

-Swart is an iOS application which brings art performances directly to your home.
+Swart is an iOS app which brings art performances directly to your home.

 ## Project Description